A Comprehensive 12-Step Functional Hearing Assessment

 You will be pleasantly surprised when word recognition goes up and listening effort goes down!

 #12 - Development of Your "Connect 365" Treatment Plan

 After a detailed discussion of the results of your Functional Hearing Assessment, we will work together to develop your “Connect 365” Treatment Plan, which will include the “Five Keys Communication” auditory rehab program.

-We will recommend the best hearing aid technology for your hearing loss, listening needs, preferences, and lifestyle.
+We will recommend the best prescription hearing aid technology for your hearing loss, listening needs, preferences, and lifestyle.
 Once we agree on the hearing aids, you will choose your ongoing maintenance plan.
 We are here for you each step of the journey.

 As your health, hearing, and lifestyle change over time we will reevaluate and adjust your plan as needed.

 Frequently Asked Questions About a “Connect 365” Functional Hearing Assessment

 Q: How long does a “Connect 365” Functional Hearing Assessment take?

 The “Connect 365” Functional Hearing Assessment is a thorough evaluation of hearing, from the ears to the brain.
 Each assessment is unique, depending on your specific needs and concerns.
 On average, it takes 1½ to 2 hours.